LinkedIn breach puts site's reputation on the line

 "Companies like this survive because of their reputation," added Nigam, who previously worked as a security executive at Microsoft Corp and News Corp.
 "People need to make a decision: 'Can I trust them with my data or not?'"

-LinkedIn shares rose 2.6 percent to $96.26 on Friday.
-While the breach has not appeared to hurt the stock to date, investors are likely closely watching the matter because the stock carries one of the loftiest valuations in the technology sector.
+LinkedIn shares rose 2.6 percent to $96.26 (62.2 pounds) on Friday.
+While the breach has not appeared to hurt the stock to date, investors are likely closely watching the matter closely because the stock carries one of the loftiest valuations in the technology sector.

 LinkedIn made a monster public debut in May 2011 and is still trading at more than double its IPO price of $45.